Andile Mngxitama

-John Andile Mngxitama is a South African politician serving as a member of Parliament for newly formed UMkhonto WeSizwe Party in the 7th Parliament.
+John Andile Mngxitama (born 7 July 1969) is a South African politician serving as a member of Parliament for newly formed UMkhonto WeSizwe Party in the 7th Parliament.
 Previously he served as the president of the Black First Land First party from October 2015 until November 2023.
 Moreover, he was a member of the Economic Freedom Fighters, he served as a Member of the National Assembly of South Africa for the party from May 2014 until his expulsion in April 2015.

 Economic Freedom Fighters

 Mngxitama joined the Economic Freedom Fighters in its early days in 2013 and was ranked tenth on the party's national candidate list for the May 2014 general election.
 He was sworn in as a Member of the National Assembly on 21 May 2014 and was assigned to the Portfolio Committee on Rural Development and Land Reform in June 2014.

 At the EFF's leadership conference in December 2014, Mngxitama declined the nomination to serve on the party's Central Command Team.
 He then became disgruntled with the party's new leadership.
-In February 2015, he accused the party leader Julius Malema and his former deputy and now MK party member; Floyd Shivambu of making a deal with the African National Congress to get rid of seven EFF MPs.
+In February 2015, he accused the party leader Julius Malema and his former deputy and now president of Afrika Mayibuye Movement; Floyd Shivambu of making a deal with the African National Congress to get rid of seven EFF MPs.
 On 13 April, Mngxitama was expelled from the EFF and lost his parliamentary membership in accordance to the terms of section 47(3)(c) of the Constitution.